SOUMEE2000/soumee2000.github.io/README.md

-A simple blogsite to pen down my thoughts.
+A simple blogsite to pen down my thoughts. made from jekyll using minimal mistakes theme, configured to my needs.